 What's in Red Velvet Martinis?

 Martinis tend to be very stiff, boozy libations, and I didn't want the red velvet martini to be any different.
-It is meant to be a valentine's day cocktail (or even a Christmas drink or Galentine's day cocktail!).
-They're essentially a double-decker chocolate martini:
+It is meant to be a Valentine's Day cocktail (or even a Christmas drink or Galentine's Day cocktail!).
+They're essentially a double-decker chocolate martini.
+Serve 'em up with some cake mix brownies, and you'll have yourself a full chocolate feast!

 This amazing cocktail consists of: